 Parliamentarians can play an important role to support the NPT Review Conferences by promoting the implementation of key elements agreed in 1995, 2000 and 2010.
-Parliamentarians can also participate as observers in the NPT Review Conferences and the annual preparatory meetings.
+Parliamentarians can also participate as observers in the NPT Review Conferences and the preparatory meetings.

-c.
-Treaty on the prohibition of nuclear weapons
+Treaty on the Prohibition of Nuclear Weapons